-Enrolled master's students will thoroughly familiarize themselves with the content of this handbook.
-It is distributed at the program orientation for new students and available on the program's website.
+Enrolled students will thoroughly familiarize themselves with the content of this handbook.
+It is distributed at the program orientation for new students and available on the department website.
 Newly admitted students are required to read it in its entirety and to provide written verification that they have done so and understand their student responsibilities (see Appendix A).

 Current students are welcome to contact their assigned advisor with questions.
-In addition, students should review the M Book and the Graduate Catalog, which are available at olemiss edu.
+In addition, students should review the M Book, which is available at olemiss.edu, and is The University of Mississippi Handbook of Standards and compliments the University Policy Directory and Graduate Catalog.
 Students are responsible for becoming aware of the policies governing The University of Mississippi.